-The aromatic notes of Tasmanian Pepper are reminiscent of a certain blend of cinnamon, juniper berries and wild wild berries.
-On the nose, it is fresh, fruity, sweet with hints of blueberry and blackberry dominating
+The aromatic notes of Tasmanian pepper are reminiscent of a certain mix of cinnamon, juniper berries, wild berries of the woods.
+On the nose, it is fresh, fruity, sweet with hints of blueberry and blackberry dominating.

 Warning: Last items in stock!

 Tasmanian pepper is the fruit of the shrub Tasmania lanceolata.
 Although it is called a "shrub", this pepper plant can still grow up to 5 meters high.
 It is mainly found in the south of Australia, in the lower mountainous regions at Tasmanian Sea level.

 This shrub of the winteriaceae family has a dark green foliage with oblong leaves ?
 The Tasmanian pepper berries are found inside the fruits of the shrub, which are distinguished by their dark purple colour and the size of a pea.